Yizhou Kuang (匡逸舟)

 Individual and Common Information: Model-free Evidence from Probability Forecasts

-(with Nathan Mislang, Kristoffer Nimark, Submitted) Information Acquisition Bayesian
+(with Kristoffer Nimark, Submitted) Information Acquisition Bayesian

 PDF Slides